 Now after John was arrested, Jesus came to Galilee, proclaiming the good news of God, and saying, "The time is fulfilled, and the kingdom of God has come near; repent, and believe in the good news."
 As Jesus passed along the Sea of Galilee, he saw Simon and his brother Andrew casting a net into the sea--for they were fishermen.
 And Jesus said to them, "Follow me and I will make you fish for people."
 And immediately they left their nets and followed him.
 As he went a little farther, he saw James son of Zebedee and his brother John, who were in their boat mending the nets.
 Immediately he called them; and they left their father Zebedee in the boat with the hired men, and followed him. -Mark 1:14-20

-At first the call is like a love story changing the very patterns of daily life (meditation one).
-But a deeper knowledge follows, and the realization that these changes are not merely superficial, but deeply transformative (meditation two).
-And this love as strong as death (Song of Songs 8:6) fosters a practice of justice, and a peace which passeth all understanding.
+At first, the call may unfold like a love story changing the very patterns of daily life (Meditation One).
+But as deeper knowledge follows, you may realize that these changes are not merely superficial, but deeply transformative (Meditation Two).
+And this love-as-strong-as- death (Song of Songs 8:6) fosters a practice of justice, and a peace which passeth all understanding (Meditation Three).

 The Sacred Call is transformative.
 It is an invitation to our souls, a mysterious voice reverberating within, a tug on our hearts that can neither be ignored nor denied.
 It contains, by definition, the purest message and promise of essential freedom.
 It touches us at the center of our awareness.
 When such a call occurs and we hear it – really hear it – our shift to higher consciousness is assured.